Cellophan/DockerDNS/README.md

 Status
 =========
-The SOA respons of the script is not accepted by bind...
+The AXFR response is not handled (and the server is not listening on TCP).